karthik1705/ML_Projects/README.md

-# Repositories to keep track of certain experiments in the ML / Gen AI space
+# Repositories to keep track of certain experiments in ML